 Additionally in the curriculum – children eligible for FSM are less likely to have access to books and study space

 Targeted support – for children who have been eligible for FSM within the last six years

-Richness of curriculum – offer opportunities which may not be possible outside of school such as ballet lessons or visits to the museum
+Richness of curriculum – offers opportunities which may not be possible outside of school such as ballet lessons or visits to a museum

 Emotional stability – poverty can be linked to mental health.
-It is important that the school have provisions in place to ensure that children start the day ready to learn i.e. breakfast clubs
+It is important that the school have provisions in place to ensure that children start the day ready to learn such as breakfast clubs